ivargr/python-bioinformatics/part3/Exercises.md

 Your command line prompt should now start with `(dna_analyser_environment)` to indicate that this environment is active.

-When you now use `python3`, you will use the Python from this environment.
-You can check this by using the unix command `which` to find out what `python3` is pointing to:
+When you now use `python3`/`python`, you will use the Python from this environment.
+You can check this by using the unix command `which` to find out what `python3`/`python` is pointing to:

 ```
 which python3
+# .. or which python
 ```

 This will return a path, which should lead to somewhere inside your virtual environment directory.